Blizzard Talks ‘Overwatch,’ ‘Hearthstone’ On Nintendo Switch

 With Blizzcon 2017 ticket sale just around the corner, Express Online asks Hearthstone senior game designers Mike Donais and Matt Place what they think about putting Hearthstone on the Nintendo Switch.

 Hearthstone has been very successful in planting itself in the portable device segment, having released on iOS and Android devices only one month after its phenomenal debut on the Windows and Mac OS systems.
-With Hearthstone relying on touch screen mechanics, something the Nintendo Switch holds over the Xbox One and PS4, gamers couldn’t help but think that Hearthstone will make a seamless transition to the Switch.
+With Hearthstone relying on touch-screen mechanics, something the Nintendo Switch holds over the Xbox One and PS4, gamers couldn’t help but think that Hearthstone will make a seamless transition to the Switch.

 In response, Donais says about a Nintendo Switch port for Hearthstone: